|Rewards Rating:||4.7 / 5|

 Updated sign-up bonus

-On the other hand, the new bonus is much more flexible.
-With the current bonus, you aren’t limited to just three nights and can use your rewards to book as many or as few nights as you like, whether you prefer several nights in a lower-tier hotel at an off-peak time or a couple of luxury stays during peak travel times.
+However, the new offer is clearly less flexible: You’re now limited to just three nights, whereas the previous let you use your rewards to book as many or as few nights as you liked, whether you preferred several nights in a lower-tier hotel at an off-peak time or a couple of luxury stays during peak travel times.

 In addition to the initial welcome bonus, you’ll get 15 Elite Night Credits each year to use toward an elite status boost, automatic Silver Elite Status and a free hotel night every year after your card member anniversary.
 Additionally, cardholders celebrating an anniversary unlock the path to Gold Status when they spend $35,000 on purchases in a calendar year.